A list of favorite trails to hike in Volcanoes National Park.

 Byron Ledge Trail:

 Byron Ledge Trails descends from Devastation Trail back into the rainforest along Kilauea Caldera.
 This trail offers great views of Halema’uma’u crater and the eruption site.
 From here, continue on towards Halema’uma’u Crater Trail.
-Taking Halema’uma’u Trail will add a total of 3.6 milse on to your hike.
+Taking Halema’uma’u Trail will add a total of 3.6 miles on to your hike.

 Kipukapuauli (Bird Park):

 This small area of old forest surrounded by younger lava flow (called a kipuka) is located just off Mauna Loa Strip Road.
-It’s a great place to a take a short walk, especially if you enjoy learning about local plants and birds.
+It’s a great place to take a short walk, especially if you enjoy learning about local plants and birds.
 The site features interpretative signs that describe the local flora and fauna as well as their significance in the forest.
-Because there are a lot of native plants, you’ll also see plenty of native birds including: Apapane, Amakihi, Omao, and Elepaio.
+Because there are a lot of native plants, you’ll also see plenty of native birds including Apapane, Amakihi, Omao, and Elepaio.
 Kipukapuauli is a small incline and loop trail that’s about 1 mile.

 Mauna Iki Trail: